-The RTDM makes implicit assumptions about the rate of work from home, which reflects the rate of telework along with the lack of commute trips for workers at self-employed small businesses, those working at home offices, and employees with alternative schedules such as three 12 hour shifts a week.
-For the 2045 RTP, the work from home rate was based on the HHTS and was assumed to hold constant in future years at 11 percent.
+The RTDM makes assumptions about the rate of workers not commuting on a specific day.
+This non-commute share reflects the rate of telework along with the workers at self-employed small home businesses; those regularly working from home offices; and a share of workers not working on a typical day due to absenteeism, part time work, and alternative schedules such as weekend work or three 12 hour shifts a week.

+For the base year, the work from home rate is assumed to be 11 percent based on analysis of the HHTS and coordination with CODT and DRCOG.
+Under a standard future condition without increased work from home, the rate is assumed to stay at 11 percent.
 With the Updated Plan, a higher share of work from home is anticipated.
 The model assumptions for the Updated Plan include slightly more than doubling the work from home rate from 11 percent to 25 percent.

 As of July 2022, the NFRMPO, Fort Collins, and CSU are developing TDM Plans, which will address investments in TDM resources, strategies, and programming throughout the region.
 These Plans will build on shifts during the COVID-19 pandemic, which increased telework policies and strategies.
 In addition, CDOT has developed new funding to invest in TDM strategies, including creating WFH policies.

 Analysis of HHTS data shows that reductions in commute trips are linked to an increase in the amount of home-based shopping (HBS), home-based other (HBO), and other-based other (OBO) trips as workers make additional trips in place of their commute trips.

-The RTDM accounts for the increase in other trip types resulting from decreased commute trips using a trip rebound factor developed from an analysis of the HHTS.
-Table B-7 identifies the work from home assumptions used for each compliance year for the Updated Plan.
-For the Baseline Plan, the work from home share is 11 percent and no trip rebound factors are used.
+The disaggregate trip generation model estimated using the 2010 HHTS accounts for the increase in other trip types resulting from decreased commute trips through interaction between the trip generation models for each trip purpose.
+For the Baseline Plan, the work from home share remains at 11 percent.

-Table B-7.
-Work From Home Assumptions, Updated Plan

-Assumption Value

-Work From Home Share 25%

-Home-Based Shop Trip Rebound 39.1%

-Home-Based Other Trip Rebound 42.2%

-Other-Based Other Trip Rebound 15.6%

-Resulting Reduced Trip Length 0.9